Skip to footer content

 IronXL takes a fundamentally different approach.
 As a pure .NET library, it doesn't spawn external Excel processes at all.
 Files are read and written directly through managed code, which means the .NET garbage collector handles resource cleanup automatically.
 No lingering processes, no complex disposal patterns, no frustration.

-How to Install IronXL for Excel File Management?
+How Do You Install IronXL for Excel File Management?

 Getting started with IronXL takes just a few seconds.
 The library is available through NuGet, making installation straightforward in any .NET project.